16 Best Tools for Writers to Build a Profitable Writing Business in 2026

 - Invoice status tracking (viewed, paid, overdue)

 Best for: New writers and low-volume freelancers who need basic invoicing without a subscription.
-Once you outgrow Wave's feature set (no time tracking, limited automation, no contracts), platforms like Agiled or FreshBooks become worth the cost.
+Once you outgrow Wave's feature set, platforms like Agiled or FreshBooks become worth the cost.

 12. Toggl Track: Precise Time Logging for Hourly Writing Work